brodycj/prettier-plugin-x/README.md

 }
 ```

-Note that this plugin uses the TypeScript parser that is bundled with stock Prettier.
+Note that for TypeScript this plugin uses the TypeScript parser that is bundled with stock Prettier.

 ## Sample usage